jankozik/3DEngine/README.md

 Simple 3D rendering engine entirely written in VB.NET

 Main features:
-- Objects are provided by defining their vertices and an included Delaunay algorithm performs the necessary triangulations to extract the object's faces.
+- Objects are provided by defining their vertices and an included Delaunay algorithm performs the necessary triangulations to extract the objects' faces.
-- Multiple rendering modes, including ZBuffering.
+- Multiple rendering modes.
 - Multiple objects per scene.
 - Fast GDI+ drawing.
 - Save scene to GIF.